 - Mouse Urine glows under a blacklight so if you’re wondering whether they’ve been in your pantry, screw in a blacklight bulb to a lamp and look for glow spots of dried mouse urine.

-- Mice are omnivores and will literally eat almost Anything, the eat 15-20 per DAY.
+- Mice are omnivores and will literally eat almost anything, they eat 15-20 per DAY.

 - A mouse can jump down 12 feet without sustaining injury.

-- Mice are considered the 3rd most successful mammal on earth, following Humans (1st) and Rats (2nd)
+- Did you know that mice are the 3rd most successful mammal on earth, following Humans (1st) and Rats (2nd)?!

 © Can Stock Photo Inc. / alptraum